falconry/falcon/README.rst

                         href='http://docs.examples.com/api/json')

-    class JSONTranslator(object):
+    class JSONTranslator:
-        # NOTE: Starting with Falcon 1.3, you can simply
+        # NOTE: Normally you would simply use req.media and resp.media for
-        # use req.media and resp.media for this instead.
+        # this particular use case; this example serves only to illustrate
+        # what is possible.

         def process_request(self, req, resp):
             # req.stream corresponds to the WSGI wsgi.input environ variable,